abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Using Products to Define Numeric Operations
 ---

 Products can also be used for expressing functions that take more than one argument.
-For example, "plus" and "minus", are functions from the set of products of two numbers to the set of numbers.
-(So, $+: \mathbb{Z} \times \mathbb{Z} → \mathbb{Z}$.)
+For example, "plus" and "minus", are functions from the set of products of two numbers to the set of numbers, (so, $+: \mathbb{Z} \times \mathbb{Z} → \mathbb{Z}$).
 Of course, we cannot draw the function itself, even partly, because it has too much arrows and would look messy.

 Actually, here it is.